MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

  1. You may now provide additional details for your Bookings business by configuring the Booking page, Staff, Services, and Business Information pages by selecting them in the left navigation.

- 1. Make sure the user you are going to test with is added to the Staff list, he also needs to be an admin to create/update and cancel bookings (adding admin permission to a staff member can take up to an hour to take effect).
+ 1. Make sure the user you're going to test with is added to the Staff list, he also needs to be an admin to create/update and cancel bookings (adding admin permission to a staff member can take up to an hour to take effect).

  **Retrieve the alias of the new Bookings business**